xgzlucario/ascii_videos/README.md

 ...
 ```

-If not, this is a sample installation on Ubuntu:
+If not, use apt install on Ubuntu:

 ```bash
 $ sudo apt install ffmpeg